-The increase in net revenue from the factory-built housing segment for the three and nine months ended December 31, 2016 compared to the same periods last year is driven primarily by higher home sales volume.
-The current nine month period contains one additional month of Fairmont Homes operations versus the same period of the prior year, as Fairmont Homes was purchased by the Company on May 1, 2015.
+The increase in net revenue from the factory-built housing segment for the three months ended July 1, 2017 compared to the same periods last year was driven primarily by improved home sales volume and a larger proportion of higher priced homes sold.

 Net factory-built housing revenue per home sold is a volatile metric dependent upon several factors.
 A primary factor is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
 Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
 Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, installation, utilities, site improvements, landscaping and additional services.
 Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home sold.
+For the three months ended July 1, 2017, the Company sold 2,860 homes Wholesale and 615 Retail versus 2,761 homes Wholesale and 634 homes Retail in the comparable prior year period.
 Further, fluctuations in net factory-built housing revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/models, as well as optional home upgrades when purchasing the home.
 These selections vary regularly based on consumer interests, local housing preferences and economic circumstances.
 Our product prices are also periodically adjusted for the cost and availability of raw materials included in and labor used to produce each home.
 For these reasons, we have experienced, and expect to continue to experience, volatility in overall net factory-built housing revenue per home sold.